cse364-unist/moviegram/README.md

 ```

 ## Test Coverage:
-Here is way to check for coverage:
+Here is a way to check for coverage:
 Assuming you are in the root directory.
 ```bash
 cd backend
 coverage run manage.py test
 coverage report
 ```

-FYI, Movie gamification feature from the proposal won't be implemented, since we already have 3 big features.

 # MovieGram User Documentation
 Welcome to MovieGram!
 This documentation provides comprehensive information on using our social media platform designed for movie lovers.